The Brownville Hotel: 1820 – 1995, 175 Years a Landmark

-Eight months later, the Daily Times would make reference of the hotel’s apparent draw once again, making one mentally wonder themselves if the writer(s) often frequented the place–
+Eight months later, the Daily Times referenced the hotel’s apparent draw once again, making one mentally wonder if the writer(s) often frequented the place–

 As we passed by the Brownville Hotel this evening we noticed the doors and windows were boarded up.
 We understand that the proprietor’s license expired the 1st of May and has not been renewed.
 As we passed on and saw the obstructions to ingress and egress, we found ourselves mentally wondering where now the poor thirsty traveler could cool his parched tongue, where (he) get his “pure inwardness.”
 It is an advertisement on his part, unwittingly no doubt, that he only keeps a hotel for the purpose of a bar.
 The people can stand it if he can.

-Over its 175 years of existence, the Brownville Hotel has had countless owners and proprietors, but in the early 20th Century, some stability was found with Harry Fisher who owned and operated it from approximately 1931 to 1956.
-In 1939, Fisher would completely remodel and redecorate the hotel, giving it a form grand re-opening on September 20, 1939.
-After Fisher’s ownership and the last nearly 40-years of the hotel’s existence, it would be passed around to various owners like a hot-potato which probably contributed to its instability physically, financially and clientele-wise, too.
+Over its 175 years of existence, the Brownville Hotel has had countless owners and proprietors, but in the early 20th Century, some stability was found with Harry Fisher, who owned and operated it from approximately 1931 to 1956.
+In 1939, Fisher completely remodeled and redecorated the hotel, giving it a grand re-opening on September 20, 1939.
+After Fisher’s ownership and the last nearly 40 years of the hotel’s existence, it would be passed around to various owners like a hot potato, which probably contributed to its instability physically, financially, and clientele-wise, too.

 On March 25, 1974, unlike its predecessor 155 years earlier, the Brownville Hotel survived an early morning fire with minor smoke and water damage.
 According to the Watertown Daily Times–